castaway/progtorial/ProgTorial-Web/tutorials/dbix-class/fromscratch.md

 - Line 8

-`add_columns` is called to define all the columns in your table that you wish to tell DBIx::Class about (you may leave out some of the table's columns if you wish).
+`add_columns` is called to define all the columns in your table that you wish to tell DBIx::Class about, you may leave out some of the table's columns if you wish.

-`add_columns` can provide as much or little description of the columns as it likes, in its simplest form, it can contain just a list of column names:
+The `add_columns` call can provide as much or little description of the columns as it likes, in its simplest form, it can contain just a list of column names: